-Ted Breidenthal, commissioner for the Association of Independent Institutions, qualified this event as the worst he’d seen in his 13 years working for this conference.
-He did, however, commend some of Haskell’s athletes and coaches for their behavior in trying to stop the fight.
-Haskell players 22, 32, and 40; Aspen LaPointe, Albert Dean, and Robert Beaulieu were recognized for being on the court during the fight and not participating.
+Ted Breidenthal, commissioner for the Association of Independent Institutions (A.I.I.), qualified this event as the worst he’d seen in his 13 years working for this conference.
+He did, however, commend some of HINU’s athletes and coaches for their behavior in trying to stop the fight.
+HINU players 22, 32, and 40; Aspen LaPointe, Albert Dean, and Robert Beaulieu were recognized for being on the court during the fight and not participating.

 I was disappointed with how the Northern New Mexico team, both coaches and students, handled the situation said Breidenthal.
 A total of 11 players from the Northern New Mexico Eagles were suspended.
 Three of the players were suspended for the remainder of the season, three more suspended for five games, and five were suspended for leaving the bench during the fight which required a one-game suspension.

-While reviewing the tape, Breidenthal noted that one North New Mexico player tried to throw a punch at Matthew Downing Jr., Haskell’s head coach and another of their players knocked Macaulay Brown, the assistant coach, to the ground.
+While reviewing the tape, Breidenthal noted that one Northern New Mexico player tried to throw a punch at Matthew Downing Jr., HINU head coach and another of their players knocked Macaulay Brown, the assistant coach, to the ground.
 Both coaches were trying to stop the fight.

-Initially the A.I.I. required Haskell to forfeit their next two games.
+Initially the A.I.I. required HINU to forfeit their next two games.
 That was later rescinded, but by that time arrangements with the other teams could not be undone.
-After forfeiting two games, Haskell’s first game back was going to be a home court rematch against Northern New Mexico College — a show of sportsmanship.
+After forfeiting two games, HINU’s first game back was going to be a home court rematch against Northern New Mexico College — a show of sportsmanship.

 Both teams were no less than professional when they came head to head again on January 3.
 Tanner described the atmosphere of that game as really good on both sides, but neither team wanted to lose.
 The game was close with Haskell edging out the Eagles in a 61-60 victory.
 In not winning, the Eagles showed great poise said Tanner.